strontic/strontic.github.io/xcyclopedia/library/SIHClient.exe-373C3A47ECA082D4F65D7CE0C97F864F.md

 ## Possible Misuse

 *The following table contains possible examples of `SIHClient.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `SIHClient.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --